Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Empirical Analysis Appendix

-Panel B of Table~\ref{tab:r_alt_height} presents the results from my second specification.
-In this specification, I add the interaction terms between the affected cohort dummies and indicator variables for the MOD and HIG areas into equation~\ref{eq1}.\footnote{\setstretch{0.84}The HIG area is not included in the secondary school sample.} As shown, the estimated coefficients on the interaction terms with respect to the MOD and HIG areas are statistically insignificant in all cases, while the estimated coefficients on the interaction terms with respect to XTR are statistically significantly negative in columns (6) and (8).
-This means that the effects of the earthquake on the affected cohorts are similar in the MAR, MOD, and HIG areas.
-This makes sense because the physical disruption in the XTR area was massive relative to the other areas.
+Table~\ref{tab:r_alt_sis6} shows the results from the alternative specification of equation~(\ref{eq1}) including the additional interaction terms between the affected cohort dummies and indicator variable for the JMA-SIS6 area.
+The estimated coefficients on the interaction terms with respect to the JMA-SIS6 area are statistically insignificant in all cases.
+This means that the effects of the earthquake on the affected cohorts are similar in the JMA-SIS5 and JMA-SIS6 areas.
+This makes sense because the physical disruption in the JMA-SIS7 area was massive relative to the JMA-SIS5 and JMA-SIS6 areas (Table~\ref{tab:class}).

-Table~\ref{tab:r_alt_weight} shows the results for weight from the same alternative specifications introduced in Table~\ref{tab:r_alt_height}.
-A similar argument is applicable for weight.
-In column (3), for instance, while the estimated coefficients on the interaction terms shown in Panel A are negative and statistically significant, the estimates of the parameters on the regional interaction terms reported in Panel B from the more flexible specification are statistically insignificant.
-In column (8), while the estimated coefficients on the interaction terms shown in Panel A are statistically significant negative, a statistically significant effect is observed only for the regional interaction term with respect to XTR.

-To summarize, the first specification using the JMA-SIS is sensitive to the functional form assumption.
-Indeed, the estimated effects of the earthquake in the MOD and HIG areas are similar to those in the MAR area in a statistical sense, as reported in Panel B of Tables~\ref{tab:r_alt_height} and \ref{tab:r_alt_weight}.
-Since including variables with poor information for explaining the outcome variable tends to disturb the identification, I use the regional interaction with respect to the XTR area alone in my baseline specification presented in the main text.